NickWard00/Clash-Of-Commits/README.md

 Nicki Lee: Was responsible for enemy and hero attacks, powerups, and detecting those specific collisions.
 Also created most of the model structures.

 Mayari Merchant: Worked on error handling and cheat keys.
 Supported Nicki and James on collision detection.
+Refactored bulky methods and classes.

 James Qu: Was responsible for obstacles and handling their collisions with entities.
 Also played roles in the frontend (scoring).